Finite-element discretization of the smectic density equation: Conclusions

-We consider and compare different finite-element techniques to discretize a fourth-order PDE describing the density variation of a smectic A liquid crystal.
-These models have two complications in comparison to classical biharmonic operators, as they are more akin to Helmholtz operators than elliptic ones, and involve Hessian-squared (div-div-grad-grad) operators rather than the classical biharmonic operator (div-grad-div-grad), with boundary conditions that preclude this potential simplification.
-We analyzed $H^2$-conforming, C0IP, and mixed finite-element methods.
 In the $H^2$-conforming case, we use $C^1$ Argyris/Zhang elements.
 In practice, these elements can be expensive, due to their high order (fifth-order piecewise polynomials in 2D and ninth-order in 3D), but they offer high-order approximation of smooth solutions.
 In this case, we implement essential boundary conditions using non-symmetric Nitsche-type penalty methods, which somewhat degrades the error estimates from the (impractical) case where essential BCs are imposed strongly.
 C0IP methods have the advantage over $H^2$-conforming elements that there is greater flexibility in choosing the order of approximation, at the cost of more complicated weak forms, where $C^1$-conformity is weakly enforced by penalizing inter-element jumps in the first derivative.
-Our error estimates in this case match the dependence on $q$ from the conforming case, but with an $h$-dependence in line with the polynomial order \revise{used for the $CG$ space}.
+Our error estimates in this case match the dependence on $q$ from the conforming case, but with an $h$-dependence in line with the polynomial order used for the $CG$ space.
 Finally, we consider a three-field mixed ement formulation that explicitly introduces the gradient as an independent variable constrained using a Lagrange multiplier.
 The mixed formulation offers better robustness in $B$ than the other schemes, in exchange for higher degree of freedom counts.
 Numerical results confirm the theoretical expectations.
-The mixed formulation proposed here was motivated by the observation that design of optimal linear solvers for the C0IP formulation is not straightforward (with direct solvers used in~\cite{xia2021structural}), coupled with the observed success of monolithic multigrid methods for a similar mixed discretization for the $H^2$-elliptic case of fourth-order operators in~\cite{farrell2021new}.
-A natural step for future work is in extending these linear solvers to the mixed formulation proposed herein, in parallel to investigating effective linear solver strategies for the other discretizations.
-As this work is motivated by considering the more complex models in~\cite{xia2021structural}, coupling the smectic density to a director field or tensor-valued order parameter, another natural direction for future research is to extend the analysis to mixed formulations of the energy minimization problem associated with Equation~\eqref{E}.